 For my daily tasks I start from the night before.
 I fill in my trackers and my gratitude log, as well as any challenges that I might have done for the day.
 Then I go on to set up my new daily spread taking inspiration from my 'banner ideas' pages.

-I look at the day before and see if I have left any tasks that I haven't finished.
+Coming back to my planning, I then look at the day before and see if I have left any tasks that I haven't finished.
 If I do, then I migrate them to tomorrow's daily spread.
 The migrated tasks are marked then with an arrow and the cancelled tasks with an X.

 Then I look at my Calendex to see if I have any appointments, bithdays etc., and I note them down as well.
 The next step is to take a look at my monthly and weekly spreads to see if I've noted something there that needs to be done specifically the next day.
 If not, then I will choose 1-2 steps from my goal setting list to add to my daily tasks.
 I also check my housework and blogging routine pages to see what I have to do for tomorrow.